 You can find the full text of the Missouri statute of limitations for medical malpractice lawsuits at Missouri Revised Statutes section 516.105.

-This law goes on to specify that if the malpractice case arose from a health care professional's "introducing and negligently permitting any foreign object to remain within the body of a living person" -- leaving a surgical instrument or sponge inside a patient, for example -- or the negligent failure to inform the patient of his or her medical tests results, then the lawsuit must be filed within two years of the date on which the mistake was, or through the exercise of ordinary prudence could have been, discovered.
+This law goes on to specify that if the malpractice case arose from a health care professional's "introducing and negligently permitting any foreign object to remain within the body of a living person"—leaving a surgical instrument or sponge inside a patient, for example—or the negligent failure to inform the patient of medical tests results, then the lawsuit must be filed within two years of the date on which the mistake was, or through the exercise of ordinary prudence could have been, discovered.

 There is also an overall deadline (called a "statute of repose") which says no medical malpractice case can be filed in Missouri if more than 10 years have passed since the alleged treatment mistake was made (no matter what type of mistake it was, or when it was discovered).

-Finally, a specific filing deadline exists in Missouri for a lawsuit brought by (or on behalf of) a medical malpractice plaintiff who was a minor (under 18) at the time the medical error occurred.
+Finally, a specific filing deadline exists in Missouri for a lawsuit brought by (or on behalf of) a medical malpractice plaintiff who was a minor (younger than 18) at the time the medical error occurred.
 Missouri law says that these cases must be filed by the time the prospective plaintiff turns 20 years of age.
 And for all intents and purposes, the "statute of repose" discussed above does not apply to these claims.
-In other words, a prospective plaintiff who was under 18 at the time the alleged malpractice was committed still has until his or her 20th birthday to get the lawsuit filed.
+In other words, a prospective plaintiff who was under 18 at the time the alleged malpractice was committed still has until their 20th birthday to get the lawsuit filed.

 If you don't get your medical malpractice lawsuit filed before the applicable deadline, chances are the court will refuse to consider your case.
 That's why it's crucial to pay attention to (and comply with) the medical malpractice statute of limitations.